John Caradja: Plague and aftermath

-Hostile accounts suggest that Caragea was in fact responsible for bringing to Bucharest with his own Phanariote entourage.
+Hostile accounts suggest that Caradja was in fact responsible for bringing the disease to Bucharest, with his Phanariote entourage.
 The Prince himself survived by locking himself inside Cotroceni Monastery.
-According to Manuc, his venality hampered the relief efforts, which were mostly ran by Nenciulescu and private physicians who only took some payments from the poor box.
-Other reports indicate that Caragea was not to blame.
+According to Manuc, his venality hampered the relief efforts, which were mostly run by Nenciulescu and private physicians who only took some payments from the poor box.
+Other reports indicate that Caradja was not to blame.
 Since "doctors were the first to leave the city [of Bucharest]", he issued writs ordering their salaries to be requisitioned.
-Museographer Gabriel Ciotoran writes that, overall, Caragea "had a decisive merit in curbing [the plague], with the many decisions that he took under such dire circumstances."

-A late Wallachian chronicler, Dionisie Eclesiarhul, provides coverage on the epidemic and the panic which is created.
+Museographer Gabriel Ciotoran writes that, overall, Caradja "had a decisive merit in curbing [the plague], with the many decisions that he took under such dire circumstances."
+A late Wallachian chronicler, Dionisie Eclesiarhul, provides additional coverage on the epidemic and the panic which is created.
 Together, mortality and flight left Bucharest and Craiova depopulated, and vagabonds in charge of the abandoned goods.
 Historical memoirist Ion Ghica reports that, in Bucharest's Dudești neighborhood, syndicates of beggars and undertakers, identified by their red scarves, unceremoniously executed the sick or simply left them to die in the open field, after taking their valuables.
-The phenomenon was noted by Caragea himself in October 1813, when he ordered the arrest of a plague survivor who organized beggars and undertakers into roving bands of robbers.
+The phenomenon was noted by Caradja himself in October 1813, when he ordered the arrest of a plague survivor who organized beggars and undertakers into roving bands of robbers.
 It was also curbed by the victims themselves: in one reported incident, ten undertakers were killed by those whom they intended to kidnap.

 The Wallachian administration was able to assist in the relief against plague-related brigandage by again applying state terror.
-Merișescu, who wandered about Muntenia during the plague, reports that rural areas were quickly pacified for fear of Caragea's "strictness": "should anyone happen to have dropped something along the roads, nobody would pick it up, and there were no thieves to speak of."
-Caragea was also involved in advancing precautions against other disasters, such as his June 1814 order that all shopkeepers in Bucharest keep and maintain firefighting implements.
+Merișescu, who wandered about Muntenia during the plague, reports that rural areas were quickly pacified for fear of Caradja's "strictness": "should anyone happen to have dropped something along the roads, nobody would pick it up, and there were no thieves to speak of."
+Caradja was also involved in advancing precautions against other disasters, such as his June 1814 order that all shopkeepers in Bucharest keep and maintain firefighting implements.
 That same month, he upset the boyars by absentmindedly granting a plot in Lipscani, Bucharest to the clergy serving his court.
 He was forced to withdraw his donation upon being informed that it was exclusively reserved for impaling malefactors or their severed heads.